AppleBoiy/UnityAgent2Room/README.md

 # iNav: Show the path from the agent to the room

-## Description

-Display the path from the agent to the room using NavMesh.
+Display the path from the agent to the room.

     Tested on